pedrocarvalholf/fox-intelligence/README.md

   technical_test_table_extract:

   id_order: id of a single purchase

-  year_month: year and month of the purchase
+  year_month: year and month of the purchase,
-  order_total_paid: price paid for a app feature
+  order_total_paid: price paid for a app feature,
-  product_name: name of the feature
+  product_name: name of the feature,
   product_url_img: url link for image's editor of the app

   technical_test_external_source_extract:

-  title: name of the company
+  title: name of the company,
-  editor: editor of the company
+  editor: editor of the company,
   icon: url link for the icon's editor of the app

  ## Technologies Used